 With many decentralization reforms carried out in China, the huge urban development initiated during the 1980’s has intensified with a rapid growth of development zones.
 Data of 2009, show that China's 54 state-level development zones with 0.04% of the country's total land area, represent 10% of industrial output value and industrial added value.
 The development zone has either become a new city, a new independent administrative zone or changed into a new technology industrial park.
 We may consider it as an important role of Chinese urbanization.
 Besides, many political or administrative innovations or reforms have also been experimented in the development zones, leading to different models of management, such as Administrative Region Management Model of Qingdao Economic and Technological Development Zone, Government and Enterprise coexistence management Model, such as the model in Suzhou Industrial Park, and Entrepreneurial Management Model of Minhang Development Zone in Shanghai and Shekou Industrial Zone in Shenzhen.
 Meanwhile, many powers and resources have been decentralized to the local authorities.
 Linked to the local economic development, more and more local actors participate into the local public action.
 However, in the past, the local management was very hierarchical and bureaucratic, as Wu (2002) pointed out, before economic reforms, the former three systems were pillars of socialist urban governance, which were based on the Party-state System, Household Registration System and Work-unit System and which prevented rural peasants from moving into the cities.
 Thus, research on the evolution of local model of management, or even, whether we can apply the notion of growth coalition to the Chinese context.
 Besides, by borrowing the conception of local “policy network”, we may also analyze the interactions between the state and social forces or the citizens in order to examine the nature of local governance in China, or perhaps to discuss about the transitional characters of the political regime or the possibility of limited pluralism in China.

-More and more discussions about the governance mode of the development zone have been carried out among the Chinese researchers owever, the discussion from the perspective of local governance is still little mentioned.
+More and more discussions about the governance mode of the development zone have been carried out among the Chinese researchers.
+However, the discussion from the perspective of local governance is still little mentioned.
 With China's decentralization and economic and social development, China's local governance model has undergone tremendous changes.
 Local authorities are considered as an important actor to adjust the local structure and functions, while with the increasing development of private enterprises, dynamic participations of these enterprises have been found in local place.
 In the local development process, the local governance model has been evolving, showing a trend of diversification, and this phenomenon is particularly prominent in China's development zones.
 Development Zone is not often considered as an administrative zone, but a zone mainly based on economic functions.
 In the development zone, the quasi-government administration of the Committee of management (CM) functions as an administrative agency that manages the zone.
 Many research show that development zones often have a management model, that is the CM.
 Besides, there is usually a development company, with the characteristics of the company to implement the specific task of construction and management of the development zones.
 At the same time, a large number of Chinese or foreign enterprises many have settled within the development zone.
 Through the CMs, these enterprises can express their demands for their development.
 Therefore, in the local context, how the CMs localize and implement their functions, how other actors, such as the public or private enterprise or the associations of entrepreneurs participate in local governance have become an important issue of local governance.